codeandcharts/customer-churn-analysis/README.md

 ## Problem Statement

 A leading financial institution is experiencing an elevated customer attrition rate of 16.1% in its credit card portfolio, significantly exceeding the industry benchmark of 10%.
 This represents approximately $1.53 million in annual revenue at risk.
-Despite investing heavily in customer acquisition, the bank lacks a systematic approach to identify at-risk customers and implement targeted retention strategies, resulting in unnecessary revenue loss and increased customer acquisition costs.
+Despite investing heavily in customer acquisition, the bank lacks a systematic approach to identifying at-risk customers and implementing targeted retention strategies, resulting in unnecessary revenue loss and increased customer acquisition costs.

-The key challenges include:
+**The key challenges include:**
 - Identifying which customers are most likely to discontinue their credit card service before they churn
 - Understanding the primary drivers of customer attrition across different segments
 - Quantifying the potential revenue impact of customer churn to prioritize retention efforts